-Travelling with kids does make all-inclusive rather appealing as it’s just so easy.
-Beaches Turks & Caicos does it very well, add a generous selection of family-oriented facilities and place it on a beautiful beach and you have my number 2 recommendation for a family resort in the Caribbean.
-The Providenciales’ Grace Bay is a stunning 12-mile sandy beach and being situated right on the beach is definitely part of the appeal of the resort.
-There are 6 swimming pools set in a 45 square-foot waterpark, including a pirate-themed area, an Xbox Play Lounge, 20 restaurants and bars, a DJ academy, teen disco, children’s clubs and a host of watersports.
-There are 4 villages so you can choose to stay in whichever takes your fancy; Caribbean, Italian, Key West or French.
+Traveling with kids does make all-inclusive rather appealing, as it’s just so easy.
+Beaches Turks & Caicos does it very well, add a generous selection of family-oriented facilities, and place it on a beautiful beach, and you have my number 2 recommendation for a family resort in the Caribbean.
+The Providenciales’ Grace Bay is a stunning 12-mile sandy beach, and being situated right on the beach is definitely part of the resort’s appeal.
+There are 6 swimming pools set in a 45 square-foot waterpark, including a pirate-themed area, an Xbox Play Lounge, 20 restaurants and bars, a DJ academy, teen disco, children’s clubs, and a host of watersports.
+There are 4 villages so you can choose to stay in whichever takes your fancy; Caribbean, Italian, Key West, or French.
 Flights from London take just over 14 hours with a short connection in Miami.

 3) Atlantis, Paradise Island, Bahamas